Back to articles list Articles Cookbook

 S.Q.L or Sequel: How to Pronounce SQL?

-If you want to learn or review the basic SQL knowledge, check out our interactive SQL Basics course.
+And if you are here to learn SQL, check out our interactive SQL Basics course.
 It has over 100 hands-on exercises and covers the offers a complete SQL tutorial.
 (Here are more reasons why should take it.)
 If you are looking for SQL practice, check our our article on how to practice SQL.

 Let's start at the beginning.